Teekay1702/SocialMediaAuthApp/README.md

 # Social Media Authentication System in ASP.NET Core with Identity

-This project demonstrates how to integrate social media authentication (Google and Facebook) in an ASP.NET Core MVC application using Identity.
+This ASP.NET Core MVC application integrates social media authentication (Google and Facebook) using ASP.NET Core Identity, and includes a real-time task management system where authenticated users can create, edit, and delete personal tasks.
+Real-time updates are powered by SignalR.

 ## Features

 - Google and Facebook authentication using OAuth 2.0
 - ASP.NET Core Identity integration
 - Custom login page with Google Sign-In
-- Optional use of default Identity UI
+- Real-time task management system using SignalR
+- Tasks are user-specific and only visible to authenticated users
 - SQL Server support for user data storage

 ## Prerequisites